-In an era of shared workspaces, freelancers, consulting roles, and expats working overseas, the number of contract workers worldwide is constantly growing.
-In Canada, 13.6% of the workforce was comprised of contract workers in 2017.
-This international trend shows no sign of slowing down and for that reason, many people are opting for contract work over permanent positions.
+In Canada, 13.3% of the workforce was comprised of contract workers in 2018.
+This international trend shows no sign of slowing down, and for that reason, many people are opting for contract work over permanent positions.

 Benefits of contract workers

 At the same time, this flexibility in hiring also protects your core staff’s positions.
 By only bringing on contract workers during peak times, you maintain your employee headcount year-round.
 And in structuring your hiring this way, your employees can also feel more secure in their positions.

-Many of the costs associated with hiring permanent staff can be reduced by engaging with contract workers.
+You can reduce many of the costs associated with hiring permanent staff by engaging contract workers.
 While contract workers often have higher salaries than staff, they usually don’t qualify for medical benefits, vacation time, and sick pay.
 Contractors – in general – also must take care of their taxes.

 You can specifically hire for the skills you need for the work that needs to be done, without the risk of hiring a permanent employee who doesn’t have the full range of experience necessary for a role.
-This is particularly beneficial if you are hiring for a short-term position where the company has no current staff with those skills.
+This is particularly beneficial if you are recruiting for a short-term position where the company has no current staff with those skills.

 Important factors to remember